 “We asked the kids what they associated with the word ‘poison,’ and they said death, illness and their mother yelling,” Moriarty told People magazine in a 1979 interview.

-Focus groups of children ages five and younger examined things like stop signs, yelling faces, and even symbols representing death.
+Focus groups of children ages five and younger examined images such as stop signs, yelling faces, and even symbols representing death.
 The image that resonated most was the sick face in fluorescent green.

 Edward P. Krenzelok has served as director of the Pittsburgh Poison Center since 1984.
-He believes Mr. Yuk, combined with the rise in child-resistant packaging, helped significantly reduce accidental pediatric poisonings.
+He believes Mr. Yuk, combined with child-resistant packaging, helped significantly reduce accidental pediatric poisonings.

 “Up until the early 1970s, as many as three to five children in the Pittsburgh region were dying each year as a result of accidental poisonings,” Krenzelok stated in 2006.
 “Due in large part to the poison prevention program Mr. Yuk has made famous and the development of child-resistant caps, there have been less than five accidental poisoning fatalities in Pittsburgh over the last 30 years.”

-While he may not be as prevalent anymore, Mr. Yuk is still helping educate children and keep families safe.
+Today, Mr. Yuk is continuing to help educate children and keep families safe.
 You can request a free sheet of Mr. Yuk stickers for your home.